Fighting For Justice After Sexual Harassment

 Sexual harassment may be quid pro quo in nature (such as a supervisor’s requests for sexual favors in exchange for favorable treatment).
 Or it may involve ongoing offensive words or actions that create a hostile work environment.
 Both types of harassment are forms of illegal employment discrimination.

-What To Do If Your Rights Are Violated Through Sexual Harassment
+What Do I Do If My Rights Are Violated Through Sexual Harassment?